Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 TimescaleDB

-TimescaleDB is a PostgreSQL extension that adds time-series superpowers to the world’s most advanced open-source relational database.
-This combination — full SQL compliance plus time-series optimizations — makes it uniquely suited for preprocessed data.
+TimescaleDB is a PostgreSQL extension that adds substantial time-series capability to the world’s most advanced open-source relational database.
+The combination — full SQL compliance plus time-series optimisations — makes it uniquely suited to preprocessed data.

 Pros: